rokubop/roku-talon-shared/ui_elements/README.md

     actions.user.ui_elements_hide_all()
 ```

+## Box Model
+ui_elements have the same box model as normal HTML, with `padding`, `margin`, `border`, and `width` and `height`.

 ## Alignment
+All components use flexbox.
+However by default components are `flex_direction="column"` instead of `"row"`.
+This means when you don't provide anything, it will act like normal HTML where children are stacked vertically.

 You can look up CSS flexbox guide for learning more about alignment.
 Here are some examples:

 ```py